stephanosterburg/stephanosterburg.github.io/_posts/2019-02-09-deep_learning_art_images.md

 So, how deep is too deep?
 How many layers can I run on my computer without feeling the pain?
 To find out I approached it very gingerly, step by step.
 Or shall I say layer by layer?

-For the first try, I had only a few layers, which helped a lot it turns out later with the computation time.
+For the first try, I had only a few layers, which helped with the computation time.
 However, the result showed a test accuracy of less than 50%.

 {% gist 8011d4e50fc6e22d9eb73b7763124003 %}

-To improve the test accuracy, I ended up adding several more layers, including `Dropout` layers to help to avoid over-fitting.
+To improve the test accuracy, I kept adding layers.
+I ended up adding several more layers, including `Dropout` layers to help to avoid over-fitting.

 {% gist 57eff9c73a1f613847a2985a86c499fa %}

-With the simple sequential model the computational time wasn't too bad but with the final model the time went up to several minutes per epochs.
-Now I guess is a good time to talk about what impact `epochs` and `batch_size` have.
+With the simple sequential model the computational time wasn't too bad but with the  model, seen above, the time went up from several minutes per epochs to nearly 30 minutes per epochs.

+### epochs/batch_size

 An `epochs` is an iteration over the entire provided data; for example, if we have `epochs=25` we iterate 25 times over the data.
 The `batch_size` is the number of samples that will propagate through the network, by default 32.
 In our case where we have about 8000 images in the training set, we have 250 batches per epochs.

 The question is, do we decrease the batch_size to 16 or increase the number to 64?
-If we decrease the number, we have 500 batches vs 125 batches when we increase the number.
+If we decrease the number, we have 500 batches vs 125 batches if we increase the number.
 Large batch size result in faster processing time and vice versa.
-In regards to epochs, the model improves with more to a point.
-They start to plateau in accuracy as they converge until you reach the bottleneck of bandwidth, which is on a CPU pretty quickly.
+In regards to epochs, the model improves with more but only to a point.
+They start to plateau in accuracy as they converge.

 ## Pre-Trained Network